 Leaves: Leaves modified into spines or glochids and emerging from areoles.

 Flower Color: Pale yellow, pale green, greenish yellow, sometimes red-tipped; flowers about 1½, fruit is deciduous; the upper tubercles are larger than the lower tubercles.

 Flowering Season: March to June and again in September.

 Elevation: Up to 3,000 feet.

 Recorded Range: In the United States Teddy Bear Cholla is found in AZ, CA and NV.
+It is also native to Baja California and Mexico.
 In Arizona Teddy Bear Cholla is found in the central and western parts of the state.

 The type specimen for Cylindropuntia bigelovii is from Mohave County, Arizona.

 In Southwest Desert Flora also see: Buckhorn Cholla, Cylindropuntia acanthocarpa, Arizona Pencil Cholla, Cylindropuntia arbuscula, Gander's Buckhorn Cholla, Cylindropuntia ganderi, Klein's Pencil Cactus, Cylindropuntia kleiniae Christmas Cactus, Cylindropuntia leptocaulis and Walkingstick Cactus, Cylindropuntia spinosior.